adilahmed31/cs537-Discussion-su22/week-7/README.md

 #define Pthread_create(thread, attr, start_routine, arg) assert(pthread_create(thread, attr, start_routine, arg) == 0);
  ```

-What about attributes which we have convinently set as NULL?
+What about attributes which we have conveniently set as NULL?
 Mostly, we set them as NULL and let libpthread decide appropriate values for us.

 Thread attributes: